chandachewe10/loan-management-system/README.md

 Contributions to the Loan Management software are welcome!
 If you have suggestions, bug reports, or feature requests, please submit an issue or a pull request on the GitHub repository.

 ## License
-The Loan Management software is open-source and released under the MIT License.
+The Loan Management software source code is publicly available but is licensed under the Proprietary License Agreement attached in this repo.
+Modifications, enhancements and improvements are allowed, but redistribution and commercial use require written consent from MACROIT